isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 <div id="vaxcert"></div>

-### (ii) Digitally Verifiable Vaccination Certificate and QR Code Issues
+### (b) Digitally Verifiable Vaccination Certificate and QR Code Issues

 <div id="QRcode"></div>

 #### 1. What are the accepted proof of vaccination and which can I upload onto the VTP portal?

-<p style="line-height:1.5; margin-top:15px;  font-size:18px; color:red;"><b><u>For Singapore Citizens and Permanent Residents</u></b></p>
+<p style="line-height:1.5; margin-top:15px;  font-size:20px; color:red;"><b><u>For Singapore Citizens and Permanent Residents</u></b></p>

-<p style="line-height:1.5; font-size:18px;"> If you are a Singapore Citizen or Permanent Resident, you need not apply for a VTP (Air).
-You will need to show an accepted proof of vaccination to airlines at check-in and at arrival immigration.
+<p style="line-height:1.5; font-size:20px;"> If you are a Singapore Citizen or Permanent Resident, you need not apply for a VTP.
+You will need to show an accepted proof of vaccination to airline/bus operator/regional ferry operator at check-in and at arrival immigration.
 You are encouraged to upload your vaccination certificate QR code, if you have one, as part of your  <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">Singapore Arrival Card / electronic Health Declaration Card</a> submission to facilitate your arrival processing in Singapore.
 You are also strongly encouraged to self-verify your vaccination certificate prior to your trip by referring to the guide <a href="/vtl/faq#verify" target="_blank">here</a>. </p>

-<p style="line-height:1.5; font-size:18px; margin-top:15px; color:red;"><b><u>For Short-Term Visitors and Long-Term Pass Holders</u></b></p>
+<p style="line-height:1.5; font-size:20px; margin-top:15px; color:red;"><b><u>For Short-Term Visitors and Work Permit Holders</u></b></p>

-<p style="line-height:1.5; font-size:18px;">If you are a Long-Term Pass Holder or Short-Term Visitor (LTPH/STV) to Singapore, you need to apply for a VTP (Air).
-Depending on your proof of vaccination, you may be required to upload your vaccination certificate QR code on the VTP (Air) application portal.
-You should upload the QR code(s) of your <b>primary series</b> only (i.e. first and second doses); regardless of whether you have obtained a booster dose. <a href="/vtl/faq#verify" target="_blank">here</a>.
+<p style="line-height:1.5; font-size:20px;">If you are a Short-Term Visitor (STV) or Work Permit Holder (WPH) in Singapore, you need to apply for a VTP.
+Depending on your proof of vaccination, you may be required to upload your vaccination certificate QR code on the VTP application portal.
+You should upload the QR code(s) of your primary series only (i.e. first and second doses); regardless of whether you have obtained a booster dose.
+You may self-verify your QR codes by following the instructions in the guide here.
 Those who are required to upload a QR code but cannot do so are to write to the Safe Travel Office using the  <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and produce their vaccination certificate, travel documentation (e.g. passport) and other supporting documents. </p>

-<p style="line-height:1.5; font-size:18px; margin-top:20px; color:red;"><b><u>Accepted Proof of Vaccination</u></b></p>
+<p style="line-height:1.5; font-size:20px; margin-top:20px; color:red;"><b><u>Accepted Proof of Vaccination</u></b></p>

 <table>
 <thead>
 <tr>